Dear Young Writer:

 - Both science fiction and fantasy stories are eligible.

 - Each contestant may submit only one story.
-This story must be accompanied by a copy of the submission form, which is included on the next page.
+This story must be accompanied by a copy of the submission form, which is linked below.

-- A contestant’s contact information (name and address) must NOT appear on the story.
+- A contestant’s contact information (name and address) must NOT appear in the story.
 All contact information should be on the submission form.
 The title should be on every page of the story.

-- Your stories must be postmarked or sent electronically by 11:59 PM EDT on Saturday, October 13, 2018.
-If entering a hard copy, the entry should be mailed to: Young Writers’ Contest; Philadelphia Science Fiction Society; P.O.
+- The contest opens Wednesday, May 15, 2019.
+Your stories must be postmarked or sent electronically by midnight on Friday, September 27, 2019.
+A hard copy entry should be mailed to: Young Writers’ Contest; Philadelphia Science Fiction Society; P.O.
 Box 8303; Philadelphia, PA 19101.
 An electronic entry should be sent by e-mail to: email@example.com.
 Stories may be submitted electronically in .pdf, .doc, .rtf, or .txt format.

 - Stories will be judged by members of the Philadelphia Science Fiction Society.